bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   style="width:50%"
   alt="." />

 Now toggle will both hide and show.
-If it\'s hidden, it\'ll show it.
-If it\'s showing it\'ll hide it.
-Over here again, I\'m going to just add toggle box.
-It\'s this link here.
-It\'s this link up here, toggle box.
+If it&apos;s hidden, it&apos;ll show it.
+If it&apos;s showing it&apos;ll hide it.
+Over here again, I&apos;m going to just add toggle box.
+It&apos;s this link here.
+It&apos;s this link up here, toggle box.
-Then down here we\'re going to do box and instead of show, we\'re going to do **toggle** like that.
-Remember toggle is a helper function that allows us to do both hiding and showing and we\'ve seen that before.
+Then down here we&apos;re going to do box and instead of show, we&apos;re going to do **toggle** like that.
+Remember toggle is a helper function that allows us to do both hiding and showing and we&apos;ve seen that before.
 But now we can use it with the effects library and do some animation with it.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->